abhishekarya1/Hash-Define-myNotes/content/java/modules.md

 ## Modules
 In Python, modules are `.py` files and we can put multiple such files into a folder having `__init__.py` file and call it a package.

-In Java, multiple packages can be combined to form a module and such module must have a `module-info.java` file at its root.
+In Java, multiple packages can be combined to form a module and such module must have a `module-info.java` file called Module Descriptor at its root directory.

+Java 9 introduced JPMS (Java Platform Module System).
+Each module is created into a modular JAR.

+Modules follow naming conventions of packages and can have multiple periods (`.`), but no hyphens (`-`) are allowed.

 ```java
 // module-info.java